 I have learned and practiced a lot of different ways to make friends with my own anxiety.
+I have practiced nearly every anxiety coping skill I’ve come across.
+(You can find a lot of them in my Anxiety Workbook – Breathe.)
 Some of them have worked and some of them not so much, but when anxiety comes a knockin’ I have a plan to deal with it.
 I decided long ago not to let anxiety overwhelm me.

 A few days ago a bit of mild anxiety crept up and I decided to try to handle it a little bit differently.
 I got home and I took a few really deep breaths to calm myself.
 I listened to a few meditation tracks.
 I did a 45 minute yoga routine that specifically dealt with fear.
 I lit candles and incense and made tea and generally made myself feel safe, secure, and comfortable.

 When you’re in a situation where you can’t just stop what you are doing and go through your anti-anxiety routines you’ve got to rely on using that lovely brain of yours.
 The best way to combat anxiety is with reason.
 This is how it works with me.

 First I take a step back and look at the situation with as rational a mind as I can muster.

 Then I try to figure out if the things I’m anxious about have any merit.
 Real, honest to goodness, likely-to-happen, merit.